KevinRebakure/KevinRebakure/README.md

 ## 💪 Other things I find interesting
 - 🔭 I’m working on my portfolio in my freetimes.
 - 📫 How to reach me: kevinrebakure@gmail.com
-- 😂 Fun fact: In movies, I like complicated characters.
+- 😂 Fun fact: In movies, I like complicated character
+- I can also play piano